AndreasTar/LPNN/README.md

 ![image](Thesis_Report_code/Graphics/results/sponza_0.4_2.jpg)

 In this thesis, a tool to automatically evaluate scene positions and place Light Probes was created, using AI.
-The term *LPNN* is short-hand for *Light Probe Neural Network*, refering to the entire system and the architecture of the AI model.
+The term "***LPNN***" is short-hand for "*Light Probe Neural Network*", refering to the entire system and the architecture of the AI model.

 A direct replica of the *Abstract* of the thesis follows.
 It can also be found in the [*Thesis_Report_code/*](Thesis_Report_code) folder, in [*this file*](Thesis_Report_code/main.pdf).